 Guess what?
 I found it.
 The solution was right outside my door, right before my eyes.
 I only had to look away from my television, computer or cell phone for a few moments.

-Yes…I found the answer in my own back yard.
+Yes…I found the answer in my back yard.

 I found it in the eternal world, otherwise known as nature.

 I feel this realm when I see a beautiful blue sky, or hear the wind, or run my hand along the rough bark of some old tree.
-I see it in butterflies, or the lush greenery of Connecticut.
-I see it when a red cardinal flutters by or pink peonies are at their most beautiful or hear the lazy buzz of a bumblebee.
-I feel it when I sit on cool grass.
+I see it in insects, or the lush greenery of Connecticut.
+I see it when a red cardinal flutters by or fall leaves are at their most gorgeous or hear the lazy hum of a bumblebee.

 Corny?
 Maybe.
 But this world was here long before us and will be here long after we’re gone.

-Nature helps me see the big picture.
-Generations from now all these urgent issues will be in history books – no doubt, some as cautionary tales.
+Nature is indifferent, which I find strangely soothing.
+Generations from now all these urgent issues will be in history books – no doubt, many as cautionary tales.
 Others will be forgotten.

-Ahh… I think, taking one last sniff of a honeysuckle sprig.
+Ahh… I think, taking one last sniff of the apple-scented fall air.
 Thank you, Mother Nature for helping me turn away from yet another, urgent “Breaking News” story.

 I needed that.

-How do you escape the constant barrage of news?
+How do you escape the constant barrage?
 Comments are always welcome and if you like, please share.
 Thank you!